Members

 Christopher Portner

-Mr. Christopher Portner was appointed a member of the Financial Services Tribunal on August 17, 2017.
-He recently completed a six-year term as a Commissioner of the Ontario Securities Commission and, for the last two years of his term, was also the Lead Director of the Commission’s Board of Directors.
-Prior to joining the Commission, Mr. Portner was a senior partner of Osler, Hoskin & Harcourt LLP with extensive experience leading major transactions and providing governance and strategic advice to corporations in banking and financial services, pension and private equity investments and in the electricity, nuclear energy and major corporate real estate sectors.
-He also served as the Managing Partner of his firm for a term of five years and as a director of a number of public, private and not-for-profit corporations.
+Christopher Portner was appointed a member of the Financial Services Tribunal on August 17, 2017.
+He had previously completed a six-year term as a Commissioner of the Ontario Securities Commission and, for the last two years of his term, he was also the Lead Director of the Commission’s Board of Directors.
+Prior to joining the Commission, Mr. Portner was a senior partner of Osler, Hoskin & Harcourt LLP with extensive experience leading major corporate transactions and providing governance and strategic advice to corporations in the banking and financial services, pension and private equity investment sectors He also served as the Managing Partner of his firm and as a director of a number of public, private and not-for-profit corporations.

 Nicholas Savona

-Nick Savona is Chief Compliance Officer at Independent Trading Group where he is responsible for regulatory oversight of capital markets and trading compliance.
+Nick Savona is Chief Compliance Officer at Independent Trading Group (ITG) and Newton Crypto Ltd. where he is responsible for regulatory oversight of capital markets and trading compliance.
 His career in capital markets spans over two decades in senior leadership roles in sales and trading at various firms, from large-scale and boutique broker dealers, to alternative trading systems with a global reach.
-In addition to his role at ITG, Nick is an adjunct professor at Seneca College’s school of accounting and financial services as well as an interim board member of the Health and Supportive Care Providers Oversight Authority.
+In addition to his role at ITG, Nick is Vice Chair of the Health and Supportive Care Providers Oversight Authority and a board member of Bay Street Rides Far for Autism Research.

 In 2020, Nick was appointed by the Minister of Finance, as a member of the Financial Services Tribunal of Ontario, which adjudicates cases across financial services sectors.
-He also serves as a member of CIRO’s Ontario Regional Council and as a past member of the hearing panel from 2010-2019.
-Nick has been an active contributor to policy issues on various industry committees, including the OSC’s Market Structure Advisory Committee, IIAC’s Independent Dealer’s Committee, past Vice-Chairman of the Canadian Security Traders’ Association (CSTA) and a Governor of the Security Traders’ Association (STA).
+He also serves as a member of CIRO’s Proficiency Committee and was a former member of the Ontario Regional Council and hearing panel.
+Nick has been an active contributor to policy issues on various industry committees, including the OSC’s Market Structure Advisory Committee, past Vice-Chairman of the Canadian Security Traders’ Association (CSTA) and a Governor of the Security Traders’ Association (STA).
 Nick is a regular guest contributor to the Financial Post, Traders Magazine and Markets Media on issues regarding securities regulation and market structure.

 Mohammad Faisal Siddiqi

-Mr. Faisal Siddiqi is a Managing Director, Actuarial with the University Pension Plan (Ontario).
-Prior to that he was employed with several major actuarial consulting firms and has been consulting on pension matters for over 30 years.
-In his role at UPP, Faisal manages all actuarial matters and supports the plan’s risk management and investment functions.
-Faisal graduated with distinction from the University of Waterloo with a Bachelor of Mathematics degree in Actuarial Science with a minor in Statistics.
-He is a Fellow of the Society of Actuaries and Canadian Institute of Actuaries and is a frequent speaker at many pension and actuarial meetings.
-He has participated in many Society of Actuaries and Canadian Institute of Actuaries professional exam and pension industry committees.
+Mr. Faisal Siddiqi is the Managing Director, Actuarial with the University Pension Plan (Ontario).
+Before that, he was employed by several major actuarial consulting firms and had been consulting on pension matters for over 30 years.
+In his role at UPP, Faisal manages all actuarial matters and is a key member of the plan’s risk management and investment functions.
+Faisal graduated from the University of Waterloo with a Bachelor of Mathematics degree in Actuarial Science and Statistics (Dean’s Honours List).
+He is a Fellow of the Society of Actuaries, a Fellow of the Canadian Institute of Actuaries, and is a frequent speaker at many pension industry and actuarial meetings.
+He has led and participated in many Society of Actuaries and Canadian Institute of Actuaries professional and pension industry committees.

 Edward Skwarek